 Many people with IBS find that cooking food at home with fresh ingredients is a good way to avoid symptoms.

-- Eat smaller meals.
+- eating smaller meals

-- Take time when eating.
+- taking time when eating

-- Drink plenty of water.
+- drinking plenty of water

 IBS is a common gastrointestinal disorder that can cause significant discomfort.
 A person’s diet can trigger or worsen symptoms.